1981–82 FA Cup: Fourth round proper

 The Fourth Round was mainly played on 23 January 1982.
 Matches were played or replayed either on 26 January, or on 1 February.
+Fourth Division sides Blackpool and Hereford United were the lowest-ranked teams in the round.

 Fifth round proper

 The Fifth Round matches were all played on 13 February 1982.
 The only replay was played on 16 February.
+Third Division side Oxford United was the lowest-ranked team in the round and was the last club from the First Round left in the competition.

 Sixth round proper

 The sixth-round games were played on 6 March 1982.
 There were no replays.

 Semi-finals

 The matches were both played on 3 April 1982.
 Tottenham and Queens Park Rangers were victorious and reached the FA Cup Final.